 Fischer Future Heat install in to many homes that already have solar panels installed.

-Many of our customers that already had solar panels installed went that extra mile and installed our efficient electric storage heaters to run alongside them.
+Many of our customers that already had solar panels installed went that extra mile and installed our efficient electric clay core heaters to run alongside them.
 By choosing to install Fischer Future Heat’s 100% efficient heating solution, they guaranteed that their home would be warm, comfortable, efficient and economic to run.
 What’s more, they are helping towards lowering carbon emissions and have future proofed their property.
 The Building Services Research and Information Association (BSRIA) tested our electric heaters and proved that they consume as little as little 870w an hour*.
 This makes our heaters perfect to be used alongside solar panels, as solar panels typically produce around 2500w/h that is usable.

 Now is the time to join many of our customers that have Solar PV.
 Install Fischer heaters and make a real difference